fabian416/wakeup-challenge/README.md

 # WakeUp Technical Challenge Solution

-This repository contains the solution to the WakeUp Technical Challenge, which involves building a restaurant management platform with a Node.js-based API and a React-based frontend.
+This repository contains the WakeUp Technical Challenge, which involves building a restaurant management platform with a Node.js-based API and a React-based frontend.

 ## Project Overview